newrelic/node-newrelic/README.md

 in the application directory.
 If New Relic doesn't send data or crashes your app, the log can help New Relic determine what went wrong, so be sure to send it along with any bug reports or support requests.

-### Upgrading npm

-If you're running on a version of npm before 1.4.28, or are interested in moving up to latest follow these steps:

-1. Run `npm -v` to make sure you have npm installed and working.
-2. If you are on linux/smartos/osx/\*nix run `ls -l $(which npm)` and check to see if the file is owned by "root" or "admin".
-If so, prefix the next command with `sudo`.
-3. Run `npm install -g npm@latest` to upgrade npm itself.

-**Warning**: An existing installation of npm can break if it is used to upgrade itself without root privileges while the npm executable is owned by root.

 ## Security